weizhou-chaojixx/IoT-security-papers/README.md

 # IoT-security-papers
-research and survey papers related to IoT security from 2012 to the first half of 2017 papers in our study are from the following resources:
+Research and survey papers related to IoT security from 2012 to the first half of 2017 in our study can be seen in excel file.
+Papers are the following resources:
 Conference papers
 CCS  ACM Conference on Computer and Communications Security
 S&P  IEEE Symposium on Security and Privacy